+public static java.lang.String getMessage()

+Returns

+the message

 '''

-public static

-java.lang.String getMessage()

-'''

-the message

 Get the message from thread local storage that was saved by the last preallocated exception thrown.
 This method should be called by a preallocated exception to implement its method of the same name.